History of the Hall

 Later that year, on 20th September 1975, the Charles Morris Hall was officially opened and the following statement was made: “We are indeed delighted to do honour today to the name of Charles Morris, whose generosity so long ago has been the means of creating this fine asset for the residents of Tyttenhanger Green”

-For more ‘Memory Lane’ accounts please enjoy ‘A Tangle Tale of a Hall’ by Edith Dolley
+For more ‘Memory Lane’ accounts please enjoy ‘The Tangled Tale of a Hall’ by Edith Dolley